data-preservation-programs/moonlanding/README.md

 - Install dependencies with `npm ci`
 - Run locally with `npm run dev`

-## To generate the static site
+### To generate the static site

 - Install with `npm ci`
 - Add any environment variables to `.env`
-- Generate the static site with `npm run generate`
+- Generate the static site with `npm run export`
-- The build will output to a new directory `dist`
+- The build will output to a new directory `out`

+### To test
+- The site may be tested with `npm run lint` which invokes Next's linter

+### Environment variables
+- For the production site, the following envs are required to work correctly with Tina
+  - `TINA_CLOUD_CLIENT_ID`
+  - `TINA_CLOUD_TOKEN`
+- These should not be exposed in this readme and must be set as secrets